Symmetry Fractionalization, Defects, and Gauging of Topological Phases

-Therefore, the extended category as a usual fusion category does exist.
-However, we find that the $G$-crossed consistency equations admit no solutions.
-Therefore the extended category has no $G$-crossed braiding.
-This implies that the symmetry action can not be consistently extended to the whole $\graded{C}{G}$ and therefore we cannot continue our gauging procedure.
-In other words, there is an obstruction to gauging the symmetry.
-This is in full agreement with the result obtained in \Ref{chen2014} using a different method.
-The physical meaning of this is that the semion theory with such a symmetry fractionalization class cannot exist in 2+1 dimensions, but could possibly exist at the surface of a 3+1 dimensional system, as discussed in \Ref{chen2014}.
+However, if we try to proceed further, we find that the full set of $G$-crossed consistency equations admit no solutions, so there is no consistent $G$-crossed extension.
+Consequently, these theories also cannot be gauged.
+In other words, there is an obstruction to defectification and gauging the symmetry.
+A more efficient way to see this is to compute the defectification obstruction class $[\mathcal{O}]$ using Eq.~(\ref{eq:obstruction}), which only requires knowledge of $\coho{w} ({\bf g},{\bf h})$ and the $F$-symbols and $R$-symbols of the semion theory.
+Doing so, one obtains a nontrivial class in $H^{4}(G,\text{U}(1))= \mathbb{Z}_{2}^{2}$, which signals that a consistent $G$-crossed extension cannot exist.
+This is in full agreement with the result obtained in \Ref{chen2014}.
+The physical interpretation of this nontrivial obstruction is that the semion theory with such a symmetry and fractionalization class cannot exist in 2+1 dimensions, but could possibly exist at the surface of a 3+1 dimensional system, as discussed in \Ref{chen2014}.